tonethar/IGME-330-Master/notes/node-and-transpiling.md

 - Go get your *canvas-sprites-4-HW.html* code - this is the one that uses ES6 classes and ES6 modules
 - We are going to transpile all of that ES6 code to ES5 so that it will run on all recent browsers, even ones that don't know about ES6
 - **Important:** make sure there are not any spaces anywhere in the path (folder names) to your files - that ticks off webpack sometimes
-- **Note: Mac OS users will often be required to have `sudo` typed at the beginning of any commands whenever they are installing applications or packages.**
+- **Note: Mac OS users will often be required to have `sudo` typed at the beginning of any commands whenever they are installing applications**

  **1) Install Node.js and the *Node Package Manager* (npm)**